tweag/topiary/README.md

    compilation_unit (0, 0) - (5942, 0)} - Named: true`.

-   :bulb: As an alternative to using the debugging output, the `--visualise` command line option exists to output the Tree-sitter syntax tree in a variety of formats.
+   :bulb: As an alternative to using the debugging output, the `vis` visualisation subcommand line option exists to output the Tree-sitter syntax tree in a variety of formats.

 5. The test run will output all the differences between the actual output and the expected output, e.g. missing spaces between tokens.